jacquescarolan/jacquescarolan.github.io/content/home/philosophy.md

  css_class = ""
 +++

 In a former life [I studied Philosophy](https://www.bristol.ac.uk/study/undergraduate/2020/physics/msci-physics-philosophy/).
 Now, in collaboration with some great friends --- [Karim Thébault](http://www.bristol.ac.uk/school-of-arts/people/karim-p-thebault/index.html) and [Dominik Hangleiter](https://www.physik.fu-berlin.de/en/einrichtungen/ag/ag-eisert/people/hangleiter/index.html) --- we've been giving a philosophical treatment to the emerging field of *analogue quantum simulation*.
-The arXiv paper can be found [here](https://arxiv.org/abs/1712.05809), which we are turning into a book to be published by Springer in 2021.
+The arXiv paper can be found [here](https://arxiv.org/abs/1712.05809), which we are turning into a [book](https://www.barnesandnoble.com/w/analogue-quantum-simulation-dominik-hangleiter/1140159901) to be published by Springer in 2021.
 This project is the culmination of a chance meeting, unlimited enthusiasm and many, *many* Skype meetings.
 I'm deeply grateful to my collaborators for allowing an annoying experimentalist to join for the ride.

-{{< cite page="/publication/hangleiter-2017-analogue" view="2" >}}

-> "This paper provides the first systematic philosophical analysis of an increasingly important part of modern scientific practice: analogue quantum simulation.
-We introduce the distinction between ‘simulation’ and ‘emulation’ as applied in the context of two case studies.
-Based upon this distinction, and building upon ideas from the recent philosophical literature on scientific understanding, we provide a normative framework to isolate and support the goals of scientists undertaking analogue quantum simulation and emulation.
-We expect our framework to be useful to both working scientists and philosophers of science interested in cutting-edge scientific practice."
+{{< figure library="true" src="book.jpg" width="50%">}}

+*This book presents fresh insights into analogue quantum simulation.
+It argues that these simulations are a new instrument of science.
+They require a bespoke philosophical analysis, sensitive to both the similarities to and the differences with conventional scientific practices such as analogical argument, experimentation, and classical simulation.
+The analysis situates the various forms of analogue quantum simulation on the methodological map of modern science.
+In doing so, it clarifies the functions that analogue quantum simulation serves in scientific practice.
+To this end, the authors introduce a number of important terminological distinctions.
+They establish that analogue quantum ‘computation' and ‘emulation' are distinct scientific practices and lead to distinct forms of scientific understanding.
+The authors also demonstrate the normative value of the computation vs. emulation distinction at both an epistemic and a pragmatic level.*

+>"This is a book that will fascinate the reader, while reinvigorating the study of models and simulations in philosophy of science, and creating a conceptual repertoire that will inform the study of quantum analog simulation as it comes of age in the next several decades."

+Eric Winsberg, Professor of Philosophy (University of South Florida), author of Science in the Age of Computer Simulation.

+> "This book is a prescient journey into some of the most fascinating and important questions for analogue quantum simulators."

+Anthony Laing, Associate Professor in Physics (University of Bristol)

+>"This is philosophy of science at its best."

+Stephan Hartmann, Professor of Philosophy of Science (LMU Munich), author of Bayesian Philosophy of Science.

+>"The very recent development of 'analogue quantum simulation' involves a fabulous broadening of the kinds of inferences that can be used and, consequently, the kinds of systems that will count as relevantly similar.
+This book will give you an introduction to these entirely novel developments in experimental physics."

+Paul Teller, Professor Emeritus (University of California, Davis), author of An Interpretive Introduction to Quantum Field Theory.